Sckathach/subspace-rerouting/paper/main.typ

 It might be interesting to compare SSR with other mechanistic interpretability tools on established benchmarks.
 Especially, comparing it with cases where the models have already been studied from top to bottom, to check whether it can be useful, or whether its usefulness is reduced to generating a few practical examples.

 On the core algorithm, multiple improvements are planned.
-For instance, the initialization process is currently random, but could  be defined as special tokens, like `<unk>`, or already found adversarial tokens during previous runs.
+For instance, the initialisation process is currently random, but could be defined as special tokens, like `<unk>`, or already found adversarial tokens during previous runs.
 The sampling strategy can also be improved, using perplexity in the sampling process could help generating more interpretable perturbations.

 We tried to use sparse auto-encoders (SAE) in our work, and the first results show that they might be useful.
 First, to find bias in the refusal directions and probes before using them as optimisers.
 For instance, we found that our refusal directions and our probes were biased toward python scripting, which lead to the models, answering how to create a bomb, but using python classes.
 Secondly, previous work @obrien_steering_2024 showed steering was possible with SAE.
 This may enable multi-steering SSR, using a combination of steering vectors and SAE to reduce bias and semantic drifts.